History of Mauritius in Timeline

 In 1973, Mauritius became the first country in Africa to be free from diagnoses of malaria.

-November 1975: UK discusses intention to return islands to Seychelles
+November 1975: UK expresses intention to return islands to Seychelles in discussions with US

-In November 1975, during UK-US discussions, the United Kingdom expressed its intention to return the islands of Aldabra, Farquhar, and Desroches to Seychelles.
+In November 1975, during discussions with the United States, the United Kingdom expressed its intention to return the islands of Aldabra, Farquhar, and Desroches to Seychelles to facilitate its peaceful transition to independence by June 1976.

-On 16 December 1975, an act of Parliament was passed to extend the right to vote to 18-year-olds in an attempt to appease the frustration of the younger generation.
+On December 16, 1975, an act of Parliament was passed to extend the right to vote to 18-year-olds, aiming to appease the younger generation's frustrations.

 March 1976: UK and Seychelles sign agreement to transfer islands